at-import/breakpoint/README.markdown

 #### Import the breakpoint partial at the top of your working file
 `@import "breakpoint";`

 ## Setup

+### Breakpoint Options

+Breakpoint provides a few default options that you can change.

+* `$breakpoint-default-media` - Defaults to 'all'.
+If you do not pass a media type into the breakpoint mixin, this is the media type that will be used.
+* `$breakpoint-default-feature` - Defaults to 'min-width'.
+If you write a breakpoint with only a number, this is the feature that is used.
+* `$breakpoint-default-pair` - Defaults to 'width'.
+If you write a breakpoint with two numbers but do not specify the feature, this is the feature that is used.
+* `$breakpoint-to-ems` - Defaults to 'false'.
+If set to true, all pt/px/percent numbers will be converted to em units for better, more accessable media queries.

+### Usage

 ```scss
 // create $breakpoint variables like so